viktorlott/penum/README.md

 - **Impls** — can be seen as a shorthand for *a concrete type that implements this trait*, and are primarily used as a substitute for regular *generic trait bound expressions*.
-The look something like this, `(impl Copy, impl Copy) | {name: impl Clone}`
+They look something like this, `(impl Copy, impl Copy) | {name: impl Clone}`

 - **Placeholders** — are single unbounded wildcards, or if you are